ankowals/saf/README.md

 	6 append %M2_HOME%\bin to PATH variable
-	7 verify maven installation; in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 download Chrome driver and other drivers if needed and put it for example in C:\SeleniumWebdrivers 10 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 11 restart or log out and log in so changes done to Path variable will be visible 12 install git
+	7 verify maven installation; in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 download Selenium Chrome driver and other drivers if needed and put it for example in C:\SeleniumWebdrivers 10 download JDBC oracle driver and other drivers if needed and put it for example in C:\JdbcDrivers 11 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 12 restart or log out and log in so changes done to Path variable will be visible 13 install git
-	13 clone the repo for example to C:\Documents\Projects\SAF 14 in case of issues with JDK not found fix its path in pom.xml file under <executable> tag
+	14 clone the repo for example to C:\Documents\Projects\SAF 15 in case of issues with JDK not found fix its path in pom.xml file under <executable> tag

             <plugin>
                 <groupId>org.apache.maven.plugins</groupId>